amerigonovaro/amerigonovaro.github.io/index.md

 ## Research Interest

-My interests are in Extreme Values Theoru and Graphical Models.
+My interests are in Extreme Values Theory and Graphical Models.